 1. By the end of week 5 of the semester preceding the start of the thesis the student should contact the track director, and submit an unofficial transcript and an advising check-sheet listing all courses counting towards the major and those in which the student will be enrolled as a Senior.

 3. If the student plans to write the thesis in a foreign language, permission must be obtained from the Chair of the appropriate language department.
 The Chair may ask to see a two-page précis (in the language) of the main thesis ideas by the end of week 6.

 4. By the end of week 7 and before Banner registration the student should submit the Declaration Form in person to the track director, thesis adviser, and second reader, gather all their signatures and hand-deliver the form to the IGS coordinator (in the RAJ).
-This form must be delivered to the coordinator at least three days before the start of Registration.
 The declaration form indicates that the student intends to write a thesis, has found an adviser and a second reader, and has the minimum GPA in order to qualify to write an IGS thesis.

 Prospectus and Bibliography